libretro/docs/docs/guides/install-windows.md

 ## Glossary

-=== "frontend"
+Here is the list of terms in a LibRetro, RetroArch or platform subject, field, or area of usage, with accompanying definitions.

+`frontend`

-	A frontend is a program designed to run libretro cores such as Kodi's RetroPlayer, RetroArch, Phoenix, Minir
+:   A frontend is a program designed to run libretro cores such as Kodi's RetroPlayer, RetroArch, Phoenix, Minir

-=== "core"
+`core`

-	A core is a program that has been ported to the libretro API and runs inside a libretro frontend
+:   A core is a program that has been ported to the libretro API and runs inside a libretro frontend

-=== "content"
+`content`

-	Content can be a game, an image, a video, an audio file that is executed by a core.
+:   Content can be a game, an image, a video, an audio file that is executed by a core.
 In most cases contents are the ROMs of an emulated platform

-=== "retropad"
+`retropad`

-	RetroPad is libretro’s input abstraction controller, it’s the interface between the physical controller and the core inputs
+:   RetroPad is libretro’s input abstraction controller, it’s the interface between the physical controller and the core inputs

-=== "save files"
+`save files`

-	Save files are saves that are made from within a game, usually cross platform and should work across emulators in most cases
+:   Save files are saves that are made from within a game, usually cross platform and should work across emulators in most cases

-=== "save states"
+`save states`

-	Save states are snapshots of the content menory at a particular moment, these are not always cross platform and most certainly won’t work on a different emulator that the one used to create them
+:   Save states are snapshots of the content menory at a particular moment, these are not always cross platform and most certainly won’t work on a different emulator that the one used to create them

-=== "system files"
+`system files`

+:   Additional files that might or not be part of the romset that might be needed to get some content to work (usually referred to by the BIOS term)

+`system files`

-	Additional files that might or not be part of the romset that might be needed to get some content to work (usually referred to by the BIOS term)
+:   Additional files that might or not be part of the romset that might be needed to get some content to work (usually referred to by the BIOS term)

-=== "autoconf"
+`autoconf`

-	A configuration file that has button definitions for a particular gamepad
+:   A configuration file that has button definitions for a particular gamepad